PegasusScourge/testInterp/README.md

 6. The execution continues until EOF or `exit;` is used

 #### Specifications
+* WORD length of 2 bytes (16 bits).
+Memory, stack and registers are in WORD lengths
-* 8kB of program memory, addressable in blocks of 2 bytes
+* 8kB of program memory (4096 addressable locations)
+* 16-deep stack register
 * 16 registers, 2 bytes each (WIP)
   * r[0] --> fixed at value 0, read only
   * r[1] --> currently addressed memory location, read write